Guidelines and Rules NZCBA National Festival Wellington 2018

 • Registration fees for 2018 are $25 per musician (excluding the conductor) up to 35 musicians, then $15 per musician.
 Registration fee for soloist is $10 and each ensemble is $15.

-• Registrations close at 5pm Friday, May 31, eleven weeks before the Festival weekend.
+• Registrations close at 5pm Friday, May 11.
+Advice on the final scheduling can be provided within two weeks of closing.
 The last date for payment is Friday July 6.

 • Late payment will incur a 10% fee.

 • Registrations are done online via our website.
 Entry opens by the end of March.

 • Preferences regarding scheduling times may be taken into account, but cannot be guaranteed.
 Priority will be given in order of registration/payment of fees.
 It is important to indicate in the Registration process if there are times your band cannot possibly perform or if some musicians are in other bands.
 PLEASE NOTE: Bands will not be scheduled in the same sessions as their solo/ensembles or workshops.

 • Late entries may be accepted at the discretion of the NZCBA Committee in conjunction with the Festival Organisers.